Lawmakers can’t cite local examples of trans girls in sports

 Supporters of transgender rights say the Connecticut case gets so much attention from conservatives because it’s the only example of its kind.

-“It’s their Exhibit A, and there’s no Exhibit B — absolutely none,” said Shannon Minter, legal director of the National Center for Lesbian Rights and a prominent trans-rights attorney.
+“It’s their Exhibit A, and there’s no Exhibit B — absolutely none,” Shannon Minter, legal director of the National Center for Lesbian Rights and a prominent trans-rights attorney, said.

 The multiple sports bills, he says, address a threat that doesn’t exist.